Does your Thatch Roof need Maintenance or Repairs?

 “Jonathan did an excellent job in repairing leaks and re-thatching parts of my house.
 After trying several other companies over a few years time-frame, I can honestly say that he did the best job of them all.”Mr. N. Wagenaar

 Thatch Roof Maintenance Explained

-Brushing, Filling & Compacting
+Brushing, Filling & Compacting the Roof

 Patching Problem Areas in the Roof